battaglr/friendly-queries/readme.md

 ## Let content determine your breakpoints!

 You will notice that the value of all variables is `0`.
-That's to ~~annoy~~ help you remember that devices do not matter, your content does.
+That’s to ~~annoy~~ help you remember that devices do not matter, your content does.
 Let it define your breakpoints.

 ## License

-I don't care about legal stuff nor attribution.
-Do whatever you want with this, it's public domain.
+I don’t care about legal stuff nor attribution.
+Do whatever you want with this, it’s public domain.